1. Right of access

 You have the right to request not to be a part of automated decision making, including profiling.
-It is important to know that, we/Bisnode deliver solutions for automated decision making, however, it is our customers and users of the solutions (and not ourselves) that will make the actual decisions.
+It is important to know that although Bisnode delivers solutions for automated decision making, it is our customers and users of the solutions (and not Bisnode) that will make the actual decisions.

-For example, automated decision making can be a decline on an online application for credit or a decline from an online e-recruiter without a personal contact.
+For example, an automated decision can be made to decline an online application for credit or a job application without any personal contact.

 Automated decision making can be allowed if it is necessary for fulfilling an agreement between yourself and a company (our customers).

 Automated decisions can be made with or without profiling.
 Profiling can be used without it leading to an automated decision.
-Profiling means every form of automated processing of personal data in order to provide personal characteristics.
-The aim is to analyze or predict a person’s work performance, economic situation, health, personal preferences, interests, reliability, behavior, city of residence or movements.
+Profiling refers to every form of automated processing of personal data for the purpose of providing information about personal characteristics.
+The aim is to analyze or predict a person's work performance, reliability, behaviour, city of residence or movements.

-If you think that we are processing your data without the right of doing so, you have the right to file a complaint to your national Data Protection Authority (DPA).
+If you think that we are processing your data without the right to do so, you have the right too file a complaint to your national Data Protection Authority (DPA).

 The DPA will receive your complaint and investigate what should be done in the next step.
-Within three months, you will be notified if a supervision has been initiated.
-If you have not been notified, you can turn to a court to require an answer.
+If a supervision is initiated, you will be notified within three months.
+In case you do not receive a notification within this time, you can turn to the court in order to require an answer.

-In accordance with GDPR, your request will be processed within 30 days, from the moment we get all the information needed for processing of your request.
-If your request is complex, this period can be extended by two months maximum, but we will inform you beforehand.
+In accordance with GDPR, your request will be processed within 30 days of us receiving the necessary information.
+If your request is complex, this period can be extended by a maximum of two months, but we will inform you beforehand.